Credit: @roddypittman on Instagram

 Credit: @visitellicottville on Instagram

 Ellicottville is the perfect holiday destination for wintertime adventure seekers.
-There’s lots to love in this one-square mile village, which has 24 shops, 23 bars and restaurants, and two ski slopes all within walking distance.
+There’s lots to love in this one-square mile village, which has more than 24 shops, 23 bars and restaurants, and two ski slopes all within walking distance.
 Enjoy skiing, tubing, and a thrilling mountain coaster at Holiday Valley Resort.
 HoliMont Ski Resort is North America's largest private ski area devoted to family skiing adventures.
-Enjoy a seasonal brew at Ellicottville Brewing Company, take a horse-pulled wagon ride along the snow-covered 12-mile Pat McGee Trail in nearby Salamanca with Crosspatch Horse Ranch, and embark on a snowshoeing excursion through picturesque Allegany State Park.
-The streets of Ellicottville are also brightly lit for the holidays, with each tree wrapped in lights and shops boasting elaborately decorated windows.
+Enjoy a seasonal brew like the peppermint bark stout or the ski bum winter ale at Ellicottville Brewing Company, take a horse-pulled wagon ride in nearby Salamanca with Crosspatch Horse Ranch, and embark on a snowshoeing excursion through picturesque Allegany State Park.
+The streets of Ellicottville are also brightly lit for the holidays, with trees wrapped in string lights and shops boasting elaborately decorated windows.
+Join in the jubilance with events all season long, including: A Christmas Stroll, Winter Blues Weekend, and Winter Music Jam.
 Make the Inn at Holiday Valley your basecamp for a memorable family getaway during this magical time of year.

 Historic Kingston Stockade District in Winter

-This adorable town on the Hudson River, located about 90 miles north of New York City, welcomes the arrival of Santa and Mrs. Claus on an antique fire truck and lights up their holiday tree at its annual Snowflake Festival (plan ahead for 2023 as this year’s event has already passed).
-You can also take a magical train ride up to the North Pole in a vintage 1950s coach on the Catskill Mountain Railroad’s Polar Express.
+This adorable town on the Hudson River, located about 90 miles north of New York City, welcomes the arrival of Santa and Mrs. Claus on an antique fire truck and lights up their holiday tree at its annual Snowflake Festival, which features holiday-themed performances, fire twirlers, jugglers, ice carving, horse-drawn carriage rides, tree lighting, and so much more throughout the Historic Stockade District.
+You can also experience movie magic with a train ride up to the North Pole in a vintage 1950s coach on the Catskill Mountain Railroad’s Polar Express.
 Be sure to head over to “Santa Claus Lane,” or Derrenbacher Street, where residents hold nothing back with their incredible light displays that would make Clark Griswold proud.
-Stay at Hotel Kinsley, located in a restored 19th-century New York State Bank building.
+Book a stay at the cozy, colorful, and upscale Hotel Kinsley, located in a restored 19th-century New York State Bank building.
+While you’re nearby, take a 20 minute drive to Woodstock, a quirky and quaint village that embodies festive grandeur during the holidays.
+On Christmas Eve, the village green transforms into a holiday postcard scene with a huge tree full of lights, music in the air, and Santa on-site to give a stocking to every child!
+Woodstock’s beloved Tinker Street is energetic every day, but especially so during the holidays.

 Massive Christmas tree covered in hand-blown glass ornaments in Centerway Square in Corning